rmandla/HIV-Classifier/README.md

 We will use Hamming Distances between different subtypes in order to classify them.

 ## Timeline
--*Acquiring Data - 10/15*
+- *Acquiring Data - 10/15*
--*Converting Data into readable files - 10/20* -Determining features and algorithm to use - 10/30 -Implementing classifier to discern between two different subtypes - 11/8 -Implementing classifier to predict country of origin - 11/14 -Implementing classifier to discern between multiple subtypes - 1/25 -Create neural net to improve accuracy - 12/10
+- *Converting Data into readable files - 10/20*
+- Determining features and algorithm to use - 10/30
+- Implementing classifier to discern between two different subtypes - 11/8
+- Implementing classifier to predict country of origin - 11/14
+- Implementing classifier to discern between multiple subtypes - 1/25
+- Create neural net to improve accuracy - 12/10

 ### Convention for converting data
 - run *python conversion.py* followed by the fasta file name and location, as well as the csv file name and location to be created